Horlanrewajucode/Movie-Rating-App/README.md

 - ⭐ **Rating System**: Rate each movie from 1 to 10.
 - ➕ **Add to List**: Save rated movies in a custom list.
 - 🧾 **View Details**: See basic information like title, poster, release year, and IMDB rating.
+- ❌ **Remove from list**: Remove rated movies movies from the custom list
 - 🧹 **Clear UI**: Responsive design with intuitive interactions and clean CSS styling.